👆My Path👇

 Skywalker Ranch (Intern), George Lucas Educational Foundation (Intern Data-entry Clerk) &

-Finding The PathJheri left the University of San Francisco for a once-in-a-lifetime internship at Skywalker Ranch with his idol, George Lucas.
-Jheri became an IT Assistant at the George Lucas Educational Foundation where he improved his computer support skills while studying the convergence of education and technology in the Foundation's specialized education technology library.
+Finding The PathMichael left the University of San Francisco for a once-in-a-lifetime internship at Skywalker Ranch with his idol, George Lucas.
+Michael became an IT Assistant at the George Lucas Educational Foundation where he improved his computer support skills while studying the convergence of education and technology in the Foundation's specialized education technology library.
 He also used Mozilla during its first launch and was excited about his future.
 Researching the Foundation's library revealed a computer animation school in Sunnyvale, California.
-Immediately following his internship's end, Jheri applied, was accepted, enrolled and moved to Sunnyvale to attend.
+Immediately following his internship's end, Michael applied, was accepted, enrolled and moved to Sunnyvale to attend.

 -